Content watched by Whocopied.me Skip to Content

 • Stick to appropriate trails and bridle paths as much as possible, and avoid roads if you can.
 It’ll be better for your horse’s feet, trails and bridlepaths are often designed with your horse in mind and you can avoid speeding cars and trucks.

 • Wear bright, reflective clothing.
 Now is the time to break out the flashiest gear you can find.
-The more easily a driver can see you, the more likely you’ll avoid an accident.
+Wearing bright clothes makes it easier for drivers to see you and prevents accidents.

-• Spend some time training your horse, and make sure he’s ready to hit the open road.
+• Train your horse well before taking him on the road.
 If you plan to ride on the roads often, take the time and desensitize your horse to common sights and sounds, and teach them to handle spooking without tossing you into the street. (source)

 • Use the buddy system, and always wear your helmet.